 - adrenal gland destruction

-- potassium and sodium imbalance
+- Potassium and sodium imbalance

 This is the reason regular follow-up blood tests are preferred by the doctor, to monitor the effect of the drug on the dog’s body.

-4. How Long Do the Dogs Live with Cushing disease
+4. How Long Do the Dogs Live with Cushing Disease

-according to the American Kennel Club dogs with crushing disease live two years after developing this disorder.
-The survival rate after two years is only 10%.
 Note that crushing disease is only reported in elder dogs, the younger and newborn puppies are safe from this disorder.
-The dogs which suffered from this disorder appear very thin and in the end, they lose most of their muscular power.
+The dogs that suffer from this disorder appear very thin and in the end, they lose most of their muscular power.

-The owner might also notice the development of lesions on their pet’s body.
-In some cases in place of muscle weakness obesity is observed.
 A special diet is recorded for such dogs which fulfill the requirement of vitamins, minerals, and proteins in dogs’ bodies.
 Hill’s science diet for adult perfect weight is prescribed by the doctors.

-5. Dog Breeds who are Prone to Cushing Disease
+5. Dog Breeds Who Are Prone to Cushing Disease

 Some breeds of dogs are prone to this particular disorder.
 These breeds include Poodles, Boxers, Boston Terriers, and Yorkshire Terriers.
-They are required to follow the regular checkup and ensure that their dogs are safe from Cushing disease.

 6. Behaviour of Dogs Suffering from Cushing Disease

-The dogs who have Cushing disease are very aggressive, have exercise intolerance, face difficulty in moving in there day to day routine, increased pursuit of water and food.
 They also find it difficult to move upstairs and onto escalators.
 If these behavioral changes are noticed in your dog then take your dog for a quick checkup.

 Final Note